CodeBrauer/CodeBrauer.github.io/awesome.md

 > 1. Also the fine weather can turn to rain pretty quickly: We cannot trust the clouds 100%.
 > 2. "@" This operator is affectionately known by veteran phpers as the stfu operator.
+> 3. There is no cloud, just other people's computers

 # Offline stuff for developers